CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Related Work

 Moreover, some works aim to enhance the alignment using feedback from image understanding models. \cite{huang2023t2icompbench, sun2023dreamsync} fine-tune the diffusion model with well-aligned generated images chosen by the VQA model~\cite{li2022blip} to strategically bias the generation distribution.
-Other works propose to optimize the diffusion models in an online manner.
-For generic rewards, \cite{fan2023dpok, black2024training} introduce RL fine-tuning.
-While for differentiable reward, \cite{clark2023directly, xu2023imagereward, wu2024deep} propose to directly backpropagate the reward function gradient through the denoising process.
-Our concept matching module can be viewed as utilizing a captioner directly as a differentiable reward model.
-Similar to our work, \cite{fang2023realigndiff} proposes to caption the generated images and optimize the coherence between the produced captions and text prompts.
-Although image captioning models are also involved, they fail to provide detailed guidance.
-The probable omission of key concepts and undesired added features in the generated captions both lead the optimization target to be suboptimal~\cite{hu2023tifa}.
+Other works propose to optimize the diffusion models in an online manner. \cite{fan2023dpok, black2024training} introduce RL fine-tuning for generic rewards.
+As for differentiable reward, \cite{clark2023directly, xu2023imagereward, wu2024deep} propose to backpropagate the reward function gradient through the denoising process.
+Other works like \cite{ma2024exploring} enhance the prompt encoding to foster better alignment.
+Similar to our work, \cite{fang2023realigndiff} also proposes to leverage image captioning models.
+We discuss the difference between their method with ours in Appendix \ref{sup:discussion}.